nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Undo the last completed action.<br>
 Format: `undo`

-> The previous version will be restored
+> The previous version will be restored<br>
-> User can keep retyping undo to undo multiple actions
+> User can keep retyping undo to undo multiple actions<br>
 > <img src="images/UIundo.png" width="600">

 #### Clearing all entries : `clear`